rolkra/rolkra.github.io/_posts/2022-12-20-Fair-AI-Experiment.md

 title:  Fair AI experiment using {explore}
 ---

-The best way to learn how to get an fair AI is ... <br>
+The best way to understand how to ensure fair AI is ... <br>
 Train an unfair AI and try to detect its unfairness!

 ## Get data